srividya-p/magma_crashes/README.md

 # magma_crashes

 This repository contains PoCs for crashes discovered in [srividya-p/magma](https://github.com/srividya-p/magma).
+It currently only contains bugs that were ported for for the latest target versions (first commit of 2025), and were triggered during the evaluation of new magma.
+The list of ported bugs can be found in [this document](https://docs.google.com/document/d/1dZ7QzyhwkT-5lhkwfrk7Jsg29lsgWXlo36mJu9zXQoU).

 To run a PoC create a file named `config` in the repository root with the following values (for example):
 ```bash